#Elections2019: Parties pledge universal health, but lack detail

 According to the bill, the NHI will be available for “all South Africans irrespective of their socio-economic status, including residents with long-term visas”.
 The fund will also require patients to be “registered and be identifiable at the point of use” and will “need to register through the Department of Home Affairs’ identification system” in order to access services through the country’s iteration of universal healthcare.

-Undocumented immigrants, refugees and asylum seekers are excluded, and the only non-South Africans who are accommodated are “those in possession of a long-term residence visa”.
+Undocumented immigrants, refugees and asylum seekers are excluded, and the only non-South Africans who are accommodated are “those in possession of a long-term residence visa”. [quote float=right]In its current form, the NHI suggests a regression of rights for non-nationals[/quote]

 In January, the Gauteng and KwaZulu-Natal health departments issued circulars, on the instruction of the national office, demanding foreign patients to pay in full for health services.
 The circulars were retracted, but the language it used is in line with what the NHI is calling for, which is the exclusion of foreign nationals.